KarolinaTchiling/project-roll-call/README.md

+# <p style="text-align:center;">**RollCall**</p>

 # Motivation

 *Google Calendar is one of the most popular tools for staying organized and tracking deadlines, but have you ever found yourself surprised by tasks, even though they were on your schedule?
 That's because a calendar is only as useful as the effort you put into reviewing and deciphering it.
 RollCall takes that mental load off your plate by summarizing your day for you, so you can stay productive and on top of your tasks without constantly managing your schedule.*

-**Problem**
+**PROBLEM**

-People with busy schedules (professionals, students etc.) often struggle to stay organized, especially when managing multiple tasks and meetings.
+People with busy schedules (professionals, students, etc.) often struggle to stay organized, especially when managing multiple tasks and meetings.
 Traditional daily stand-ups or personal check-ins require manual effort, and there’s no easy, automated way to generate a summary of daily tasks and priorities from a calendar.

-**Why it exists?**
+**WHY IT EXISTS?**

 This is a problem because we either:
 - Believe if we have it written down, it will get done
-- We are too busy with our actual tasks that we don't have time to think about how to efficiently get them done
+- Are too busy with our actual tasks that we don't have time to think about how to efficiently get them done

-**Solution**
+**SOLUTION**

-RollCall will automatically generates a daily roll-call or stand-up report based on an individual's Google Calendar.
+RollCall will automatically generate a daily roll-call or stand-up report based on an individual's Google Calendar.
 The app will summarize meetings, tasks, and even suggest a personal TODO all without manual input.

-**Key Features:**
+**KEY FEATURES**
 - 3 concise reports at varying temporal levels of personal events, tasks and responsibilities
     - Your day
     - Your week